-Approach and Proposed Response
+Approach and Response

-$\circ$ With regard to the system for reporting and disclosing short positions, which was introduced as a temporary measure, for the time being, the FSA will keep a careful watch on market conditions and will take action accordingly.
+• With regard to the system for reporting and disclosing short positions, which was introduced as a temporary measure, for the time being, the FSA will keep a careful watch on market conditions and will take action accordingly.

-Meanwhile, while taking into account trends in other countries, the FSA will continue to consider in a comprehensive manner as to the future perpetuation of a system for reporting and disclosing short positions, including the following points:
+Meanwhile, while keeping in mind a view that the current short selling regulation in Japan, including uptick rule, is relatively strict internationally and taking into account trends in other countries, the FSA will continue to consider in a comprehensive manner as to the future perpetuation of a system for reporting and disclosing short positions, including the following points:

-- What items should be disclosed. - Whether and how positions of derivative transactions including OTC derivative transactions should be required to be reported.
+- How price regulation ought to be. - Whether and how positions of derivative transactions including OTC derivative transactions should be required to be reported.